Virtual Network Hub

 Hub settings

-Hub settings include configuration shared by all hub slots.
+Hub settings include configurations shared by all hub slots.

 DHCP Server

-for all hub slots that are configured within their settings to provide dynamic IP addreses by internal DHCP server.
+for all hub slots that are configured in their settings to provide dynamic IP addresses

 -